On the generalized Nash problem for smooth germs and adjacencies of curve singularities: Inclusions of maximal divisorial sets in the arc space of

 \subsection{Nash adjacency for $(E,F)$ is a combinatorial property of the pair $(E,F)$}

 $\ $

-Let $(X,O)$ be any surface germ.
+Let $(X,O)$ be any normal surface singularity.
 In this paper we talk only about the case $X=\CC^2$, but some of the results we are using were proved in the possibly singular setting, therefore we state them in that generality. \begin{defn} An \emph{arc through the origin} $O\in X$ is a morphism

 sending the special point to the origin $O$.
 We denote by $\mathcal{X}_\infty$ the space of arcs through the origin of $X$.
 An arc is said to be \emph{convergent} if the power series that define it are convergent. \end{defn}